Stumpf Laboratory

 Where is she now?

-Jennifer is now an Associate Professor and the Program Director at American Public University based in West Virginia.
+Jennifer is now an Associate Professor and the Program Director at American Public University in West Virginia.

 Jeffrey V. Peterson